Bridging the finance gap for Nature

 Second, often the value of externalities cannot be objectively measured but is the result of complex evaluation processes that ideally incorporates all the main sources of Nature’s (biodiversity’s) value: 1) direct contribution to human existence and health; 2) provision of Nature’s goods and services on which we depend (use value); 3) source of enjoyment (amenity value); 4) Nature’s very existence and intrinsic value.

-Given these measurement problems, natural capital items have been valued by environmental economists using a practical approach which analyses specific ecosystems (e.g., forests and fisheries), species and natural resources (e.g., seas and rivers).
+Given these measurement problems, Natural Capital items have been valued by environmental economists, directly analysing specific ecosystem services (e.g., forestry and fisheries) and natural resources (e.g., forests, seas and rivers).

 This research work by environmental economists and social scientists is often drawn on by investors to estimate an environmental project’s impact potential.